PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, audit `fallback_concat_axis_stats` and its guarded reconciliation.
 Confirm its complete counter and cleanup behavior before changing that boundary.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback Concat-axis reconciliation characterization checkpoint

+`_repair_nchw_concat_transpose_conv_axes()` updates a proven Concat axis and related tensor metadata only when `repaired_nchw_concat_transpose_conv_axes` increments.
+The indexed owner has no pruning or zero-rewrite cleanup, and existing positive/no-op/multi-rewrite coverage makes the raw counter complete.

+The fallback positive guard is unchanged, but its reconciliation result is discarded.
+A strict expected-failure contract requires a stable `_fallback_concat_axis_static_shape_stats` zero dictionary and an opt-in complete result inside the same guard.
+The following stale binary-layout owner remains fixed.

+Focused indexed Concat-axis and safety-fallback characterization is `37 passed, 1 xfailed`.
+The broader sequential indexed-owner, fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `519 passed, 1 xfailed in 27.75s`.
+Ruff and whitespace validation pass.

+At implementation, add only this result plumbing.
+Do not change any of the three production occurrences, indexed matching, axis/metadata writes, result schema, guard, or following owner.
+Validate indexed Concat-axis repair, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.

+## Safety-fallback Concat-axis reconciliation implementation checkpoint

+Only the fallback occurrence now initializes `_fallback_concat_axis_static_shape_stats` with both zero keys and assigns the opt-in complete reconciliation result on a positive repair.
+Its exact owner counter and guard are unchanged.

+The very-late and final occurrences, indexed matching, axis/metadata writes, and following stale binary-layout owner remain unchanged.
+No scan, dependency, or unconditional work is added.

+Focused indexed Concat-axis and safety-fallback validation is `38 passed`.
+The broader sequential indexed-owner, fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `520 passed in 27.79s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit `fallback_binary_layout_stats` and its guarded reconciliation.
+Confirm the owner's cleanup behavior and counter completeness before changing that boundary.
+Commit and push only; do not create or update a pull request.